|

 strategies do not work with these children.
 Working with these kids

-Sometimes we reach the point where we feel the situation is hopeless.
+exhausted.
+Sometimes we reach the point where we feel the situation

-So what do we do?
-This session looks closely at these children and works
+is hopeless.
+So, what do we do?
+This session looks closely at these

-to develop systems that help them, support you, assist their classmates,
+children and works to develop systems that help them, support you,

 to topic menu)